Etienne Amenyido: Club career

 Amenyido made his Eredivisie debut for VVV-Venlo on 27 August 2017 in a game against AFC Ajax.

 On 16 June 2021, 2.
 Bundesliga club FC St. Pauli announced the signing of Amenyido from relegated VfL Osnabrück.

+On 10 July 2024, Amenyido signed with Preußen Münster in the 2.
+Bundesliga.

 International career

 Amenyido was born in Germany to a Togolese mother and German father and has represented Germany at the 2017 UEFA European Under-19 Championship.
 He debuted for Togo in a friendly 1–1 draw against Sudan on 12 October 2020.